Hawaiian tourists bribed an airport screener with $3,000 to bypass covid-19 protocols, police say

-Two travelers visiting Hawaii from Louisiana were arrested on Friday for offering a Honolulu airport screener $3,000 to let them pass without quarantining or providing the negative coronavirus tests required for entry, officials say.
+Two travelers visiting Hawaii from Louisiana were arrested on Friday and accused of offering a Honolulu airport screener $3,000 to let them pass without quarantining or providing the negative coronavirus tests required for entry, officials say.

 Johntrell White, 29, and Nadia Bailey, 28, were charged with bribery and flown back to the mainland.
 The two allegedly flew to Daniel K. Inouye International Airport without any coronavirus test results and told an airport screener not to alert officials in exchange for money.